Skip to main content

 • Plastic: Plastic is the one of the biggest symbols of an unsustainable world.
 Where we can, we’re cutting out plastic for eco-friendly alternatives.
 In some of our forests, we’re trialling biodegradable tree tubes to protect saplings.
 In offices and visitor centres we're cutting out single-use plastic in favour of reusable or biodegradable materials.
 We’ll continue looking for alternatives to reduce our waste.

-If Scotland is to reach Net Zero by 2045, we all need to do our part.
+If Scotland is to reach Net Zero by 2045 and adapt to the changing climate, we all need to do our part.
 We’re focused on doing our part for forestry, and we’re determined to take action in every part of our organisation.